AI bot detection and crawler signals

 Detecting that an incoming request is from an AI agent or crawler, not from a person in a browser, and understanding which agent, under what declared purpose.

-AI bot detection is that missing visibility layer between your content and the growing universe of AI crawlers, copilots, and headless agents.
+Agent and crawler identification is the missing visibility layer between your content and the growing universe of AI crawlers, copilots, and headless agents.

 There is real value in content-level detection and model fingerprinting.
 But they have hard limits:

+- It is an arms race.
 As models improve, naive classifiers become less reliable.
 A detector that feels strong this quarter may be unreliable next quarter.
+(We have seen 20%+ false positive drops in under 6 months.)

+- Scores are not proof.
 A "0.84 likelihood of AI" score is a hint.
-It is not a signed record that will stand up in an audit, complaint, or legal dispute.
+It is not a signed record that will stand up in an audit, complaint, or partner review.

 Enterprises, regulators, and serious publishers need more than yes/no classification:

-That is where Originary and PEAC push beyond detection-only to detection + policy + receipts.
+That is where Originary and PEAC push beyond detection-only to detection + policy + signed records.

-The four pillars of useful AI bot detection
+3. The four pillars of useful agent and crawler identification

-In practice, AI bot detection becomes powerful when you combine four signal types:
+In practice, agent and crawler identification becomes powerful when you combine four signal types:

 3.1 Metadata: the quiet truth-teller

-Metadata is “data about the data.”
-For AI bot detection, you care about at least three layers:
+Metadata is "data about the data."
+For agent and crawler identification, you care about at least three layers:

 - Timestamps, edit history, device hints

 On its own, metadata can be spoofed.
-Combined with cryptographic receipts, it becomes a strong integrity check.
-In PEAC, metadata is not an afterthought - effective AI preference policies (AIPREF) are discovered and snapshotted into every receipt, so audits are self-contained.
+Combined with signed records, it becomes a strong integrity check.
+In PEAC, metadata is not an afterthought - effective AI preference policies (AIPREF) are discovered and snapshotted into every record, so audits are self-contained.

 3.2 Model fingerprints: which model touched this

-Some models may be disallowed for regulated data
+- Risk and compliance.
+Some models may be disallowed for regulated data.

-In Originary’s world, model fingerprints feed into policy and receipts: policies can say “allow research use from approved models, block others.”
-Receipts include which model was declared at access time.
+In Originary's world, model fingerprints feed into policy and records: policies can say "allow research use from approved models, block others."
+Records include which model was declared at access time.

 3.3 Access: every AI call as a verifiable event